FlightVin/ISS_Assignment_1/README.txt

     $ ./Q4.sh
     $ n1, n2, n3..

-    Sorts n1, n2, n3... where n1, n2, n3.. are integers in ascending order and prints the same
+    Sorts n1, n2, n3... where n1, n2, n3.. are integers in ascending order and prints the sorted file as
+    x1 x2 x3...
+    Where x1, x2, x3 are te numbers in sorted form

 Running question Q5_a -
     $ cd Q5